simo075j/Employee_churn_classifier/README.md

-# Employee chrun classifier: Project summary.
+# Employee churn classifier: Project summary.

-* Created a classification model in Rstudio to determine employee churn(resignation) with a F1 score of 65.
+* Created a classification model in Rstudio to determine employee churn(attrition) with a F1 score of 65.

 * Preprocessing techniques include: Discretisation, lumping, One-hot encoding, factorisation.

 * Trained and optimised a Logistic regression and Elastic net with one standard error and cross validation to reach the best model.

-* Trough feature importance extraction, the top causes for employee churn is ranked and analysed
+* Trough feature importance extraction, the top causes for employee churn is ranked, analysed and presented

 ## Code and data used
-This project is based on
+**Dataset: 35 features, 310 observations
+**Rstudio version:3.6.2
+**Packages used: caret, ggplot2, dplyr, ROCR and DataExplorer